APachaury/Wear_Leveling_Simulator/README.md

 # Wear Leveling Simulator

 > WARNING: This code is not fully functional yet.
 It needs debugging.
-Please do not use it.
+That being said, the architecture of the simulator is there and it can still be run.

 Contact: aniketpach@gmail.com